Wen-He/Hackintosh-Gigabyte-Z390-GAMING-X-i7-9700k/README.md

 3. *The last thing is to chang the boot order in BIOS to boot from `clover`*
 4. If the `clover` GUI cannot see Ubuntu, enter into MacOS and use `clover configuration` to modify `config.plist` checking the `gui`>`scan`>`linux`.
 Then save and reboot to see ubuntu in `clover` GUI.

-## Ohter Method for Creating a Bootable USB
+## Other Method for Creating a Bootable USB
 I previously successed with the following method but failed to do it again.
 I guess that I havn't biult the EFI partition correctly.
 According to this [website](https://www.tonymacx86.com/threads/how-to-create-a-macos-catalina-public-beta-installation-usb.278188/):
 After download macOS Catalina in a real Mac,